Semantic Exoskeleton

 "@type": "Answer",

-"text": "AI can format metadata, but under Metadata Expressionism the exoskeleton is bound to mandatory human authorship and controlled definitions.
+"text": "AI can format metadata, but under Metadata Expressionism the exoskeleton is bound to mandatory human authorship, controlled terminology, and stable canonical definitions.
 An AI-generated substitute is non-compliant by definition."

 }